marsmining/nettyca/README.md

 # nettyca

-A bit of code for starting up a [Netty](http://netty.io) tcp client or server, which delegates control for each incoming connection to a protocol handler function you define.
+A bit of code for starting up a [Netty](http://netty.io) tcp client or server, which delegates control for each connection to a protocol handler function you define.
 Your protocol function will be passed a pair of [core.async](https://github.com/clojure/core.async) channels, which you use in your handler for reading and writing to a